-Experiments have been conducted to measure distance from the optimum, using the branch-and-bound procedure introduced in Section 5.
+Experiments have been conducted to measure distance from the optimum, using the branch-andbound procedure introduced in Section 5.
 Just like our ET heuristic, branch-and-bound was used following the application of the pruning rules introduced in Section 4.
 Clearly, even with the pruning rules, this procedure remains very slow and is only practical on relatively small problems.
 Tables 1 and 2 report distance from the optimum (obtained with branch-and-bound) for several variations of our early/tardy search heuristics (ET) as well as the infinite capacity procurement policy introduced earlier in this Section.
-The variations of our ET heuristics included both a deterministic version where dev1=dev2=0 and stochastic version where dev1=dev2=0.3.
+This distance computed was as: [cost(solution)cost(optimal solution)] /cost(optimal solution).
+The variations of our ET heuristics included both a deterministic version where $dev_1=dev_2=0$ and stochastic version where $dev_1=dev_2=0.3$ .
 While dispatching decisions were made using local earliness costs, we report results obtained with release policies using both local and global earliness costs.
 Standard deviations are between parentheses.
 As can be seen, our ET heuristic is generally within 10 percent of the optimum.
 Even the deterministic version yields solutions that are within 15% of the optimum across all 8 problems sets, suggesting that the insight given by Property 1 and the adaptation of Ow and Morton's dispatch rule are rather effective.